tarun005/USSS_ICCV19/README.md

 ## Acknowledgements

-Part of the code is written from the official code release of Dilated Residual Networks (https://github.com/fyu/drn), as well as IDD Dataset github page (https://github.com/AutoNUE/public-code).
+Part of the code is heavily borrowed from the official code release of Dilated Residual Networks (https://github.com/fyu/drn) and IDD Dataset (https://github.com/AutoNUE/public-code).